suddjian/bloggjian/content/blog/introspective/index.md

 Stop and be viscerally aware of your being and doing and thinking

-Where do your thoughts end and you begin
+The knife edge where your thoughts end and you begin

 <br>